 Keep this fluff in mind then when you start to write your list and look at where your focus needs to be.
 In the case of my Adeptus Astartes, that is mainly around a strong shooting threat, but with sufficient combat elements to pose a problem for my enemy if they're better at shooting than I am.
 On the flip side, an Ork army is naturally more powerful in combat than at shooting, and so that's where your focus should be.
 That's not to say there aren't powerful shooting units in an ork army or powerful combat units in a marine list, but the odds are that those units will be outperformed at those tasks by the specialist units of a force that tends towards that particular focus.
 Let's take lootaz as an example.
 Lootaz were everywhere in 7th ed Ork lists.
 Are they still good?
 Yes.
 D3 S7 -1AP D2 shots are still very effective, but - when your unit puts out 10 shots (average), only hits with 3 of them, 2 of which wound and only 1 does any damage, killing a single marine, you realise pretty quick that you might want to look elsewhere to spend the majority of your points.

-Ok, so let's get back on track, we know have our fluff theme.
-Next step is to decide your strategy and style of play, which is different, and can best be described as 'how am i going to win my games'.
+Ok, so let's get back on track, we now have our fluff theme.
+Next step is to decide your strategy and style of play, which is different, and can best be described as 'how am I going to win my games'.

-For combat focused armies, this means how are you going to get your units into combat, whilst for shooting armies it's how are you going to maximise the effect of your firepower.
+For combat focused armies, this means how are you going to get your units into combat, whilst for shooting armies it's how are you going to maximise the effect of your firepower before you get punched in the face (not literally!).
 One other thing to remember is how you are going to score objectives.
 Even for armies that focus on firepower, mobility of your units around the board is key - granted 8th edition games tend to be bloodier than 7th, but you can't expect to table your opponent every time, so you will still need to get around the table to score your maelstrom cards or grab enemy held objectives.